lllDavid/marketplace/README.md

 # Crypto Marketplace (Development Prototype)

-This platform simulates a cryptocurrency marketplace environment, allowing users to explore features such as buying and selling cryptocurrency, viewing market data, and managing wallets. **Note**: This is not an actual exchange and does not involve real transactions.
+- This platform simulates a cryptocurrency marketplace environment, allowing users to explore features such as buying and selling cryptocurrency, viewing market data, and managing wallets.
+- **Note**: This is not an actual exchange and does not involve real transactions.
 It is intended as a development prototype for educational and demonstration purposes.

 ## Features:
 - Cryptocurrency buying and selling functionality (Mock Implementation) – Simulated trades and transactions.
 - Dashboard showing Market Data (Mock Implementation) – Data is randomly generated; it’s for demonstration purposes.
-- Wallet showing Coins and Values.
+- Wallet showing coins and values.
 - Store coins and coin data in a database.
 - Store users and user data in a database.
-- Flask-based REST API – For interacting with the platform programmatically (mock data).
+- Flask-based REST APIs
-- Integration with MariaDB for data storage – Persistent data storage with mock content.
+- Integration with MariaDB for data storage
 - Using OAuth2 to login with Google Account (Mock Implementation) – Simulated login process.
 - Secure password hashing (Argon2id) – For securing user credentials.
 - Secure authentication (2FA via Authenticator App not yet implemented) – Placeholder for future 2FA.